FrancescoMaca/Collab/ideas.md

 # Functionality
 The user can tell their friends and all the network that they're throwing a party.
-They create a post which will
-notify all their friends that at time and date there will be their party.
-This option can be modified in the settings
-you can notify only close friends, all friends or everyone in a 10 mile radious.
+They create a post which will notify all their friends that at time and date there will be their party.
+This option can be modified in the settings you can notify only close friends, all friends or everyone in a 10 mile radious.

-Guest list: persone che vuoi avere alla festa / ci saranno
-Notification:
-Type of party:
-Dress code:
-Age range:
+**Guest list**: A list of people who should be at the party.
+**Notification**: You notify the people who have activated party notification from you.
+**Type of party**: Birthday, Graduation etc...
+**Dress code**: Theme parties, role playing or masquerade parties **Age range**:  The age of the people at the party.

 # Account
 ## Infos: